dimztimz/unicode-proposal/README.md

 1. **Functions that decode/encode only one code point.**
    ICU has this functionality in [utf8.h] and [utf16.h]. but it is implemented as macros that are not type-safe.
-2. **Functions that take the full input and write to fixed-size range.**
+2. **Functions that take the full input and write to a fixed-size range.**
-   ICU has lot of such functions.
+   ICU has a lot of such functions.
 Some examples are in header [ustring.h], for example [u_strToUTF8] or [u_strFromUTF8].
 If the output  does not fit in the given output range they return error and return the size needed for the complete output.
-3. **Functions that take the full input and write to resizable range.**
+3. **Functions that take the full input and write to a resizable range.**
    Example in ICU is [icu::UnicodeString::fromUTF8].
 4. **Functions that take input in chunks and write in chunks.**
    They keep a state between calls.
-Examples are [ucnv_fromUnicode] and [ucnv_toUnicode]. `std::codecvt` is also such API, but it is hard to use.
+Examples are [ucnv_fromUnicode] and [ucnv_toUnicode]. `std::codecvt` is also such an API, but it is hard to use.
    The problem with `codecvt` comes from the return value `partial`.
-If that is returned, one has to do additional complicated checks to see if the input has incomplete sequence at the end of the chunk or the output chunk has no more space.
+If that is returned, one has to do additional complicated checks to see if the input has an incomplete sequence at the end of the chunk or the output chunk has no more space.
 Additionally, `codevt` may or may not save the few incomplete input bytes at the end into the state, the standard makes no guarantees.